pawelqbera/FlashrrApp/README.md

 - new card type: a link/url to an external resources eg. articles, products, videos, images etc.
 - "link" types are automatically previewed in their miniatures when YouTube video or image urls are detected
 - drag and drop attachments

-## Currently working on Flashrr 0.3.0, Vanilla, Spaghetti

-## Features to be added in 0.3.0
 - automatically read and fill in a new card form depending on a dragged and dropped file to the app stage

+## 0.4.0

+## Currently working on Flashrr 0.4.0, Vanilla, Spaghetti

+## Features to be added in 0.4.0
+- bugs fixing

 ## Bugs
 - BUG: Edit Card click - attachments are disappearing